 Are these stereotypes?
 Maybe — but some things in the animal kingdom just seem to go together.
 Still, even though cats have a time-honored rivalry with their rodent friends, many cat owners are still left wondering: Do cats eat mice?

 The answer might surprise you!
 While you’re puzzling over that question, we’ll also share some advice for the next time your cat decides to honor you with a well-placed “gift” on your front porch.
 If you are wondering what to do if your cat brings you a "gift" read below to find out what you should do next.

 Chasing vs. Killing

 On to the questions at hand.
 Do cats eat birds and mice?
-The answer is no. Cats are definitely talented hunters and, yes, killers of small rodents, but don’t usually eat what they kill?
+The answer is no. Cats are definitely talented hunters and, yes, killers of small rodents, but they don’t usually eat what they kill.

 - Your cat might be bringing you these tributes because it wants to teach you how to hunt.
 That’s one theory, anyway.
 Because they’re social creatures, cats might worry about human beings’ rather underdeveloped hunting instincts, and by bringing dead animals, they may be trying to show us how it’s done.

 - Cats sometimes kill mice because they’re feeling charitable and want to present their owner with a thoughtful gift.
 For this reason, you shouldn’t scold your cat when it does this — after all, would you want to get yelled at for giving a gift?